ericbulloch/kwmd/tools/nmap.md

 - Source Address
 - MAC Address

+I will provide examples below that use the following information:

+- The target is located at `10.10.10.10`.
+- Nmap is running a SYN scan (`-sS`).
+- I want to skip host discovery checks (`-Pn`).
+- I want to check the first 100 ports (`-F`).

 Here are some of the nmap options that help evade a firewall so that a target machine can get scanned:

 ### Use Decoy IP Addresses

 As mentioned above a firewall might block traffic to a machine if it is coming from the wrong source ip address.
 The nmap tool has the `-D` option that can be used to source ip addresses that act as a decoy.
 I can specify the decoy addresses that I would like to use and what order I want them sent.
 I can also have nmap generate a decoy ip address for me.
-The examples below are using the following criteria:

-- The target is located at `10.10.10.10`.
-- Nmap is running a SYN scan (`-sS`).
-- I want to skip host discovery checks (`-Pn`).
-- I want to check the first 100 ports (`-F`).
+Here are some examples:

 | Command | Explaination |
 | --- | --- |